It is a sorting process.

 My training & experience

-I gained over five years clinical experience as a bereavement counsellor in an NHS Hospice and received additional training in this field.
-I'm particularly skilled and attuned to bereavement work, recognising and respecting that each person grieves in their own way and in their own time.
+I gained over five years experience as a bereavement counsellor in an NHS Hospice, receiving additional training in this field.
+I recognise and respect that each person grieves in their own way and in their own time.

 My experience includes working with people who have suffered traumatic bereavements such as a suicide, death of a child, sudden death or accident.
 I've also worked with those who are really struggling after a loss, sometimes years later, and who may feel isolated and 'stuck' in their grief, unable to move on.